Singapore Company Registration

-- Every company incorporated must have at least 1 shareholder (and capped at 50) depending on the type of company as mentioned above.
+- Every company incorporating must have at least 1 shareholder (and capped at 50) depending on the type of company as mentioned above.

-- The minimum issued capital is S$1, even though there is no minimum paid-up capital requirement.
+- The minimum issued capital is $1, even though there is no minimum paid-up capital requirement.

 The next step is to appoint some key personnel for some daily corporate tasks after the type of company has been decided.
-Thus some positions must be created and filled as follows :
+Some positions must be created and filled as follows:

-- Chief Executive Officer: A person who oversees day-to-day operations, the Company may appoint either a Chief Executive Officer or a Managing Director.
+- Chief Executive Officer (CEO): A person who oversees day-to-day operations, the Company may appoint either a Chief Executive Officer or a Managing Director.

 - Auditor: Within three months of company incorporation, an auditor needs to be appointed, unless specifically exempted by the Companies Act.

 The applicant must include a registered company address while submitting the application.
-Though this address is not necessarily the location where the business operations are carried out, it should be a legitimate address that the general public may access.
+This address is not necessarily the location where the business operations are carried out, it should be a legitimate address that the general public may access.

-Applicants need to provide their own draft of their Company Constitution or by using the Model Constitution (template) provided by ACRA.
-The document which is legal binding should contain :
+Applicants need to provide their own draft of their company constitution or by using the Model Constitution (template) provided by ACRA.
+The document which is legally binding should contain

 - Company’s rules and regulations